How to Start your Postpartum Recovery! - Weeks 0-3 Post Birth

 Getting Started

-Your emphasis during the first few weeks postpartum should be similar to the first few weeks following a marathon- Resting, Refueling, and Rehydrating.
+Your emphasis during the first week postpartum should be similar to the first week following a marathon- Resting, Refueling, and Rehydrating including gentle diaphragmatic breathing, walking and mobility

-Understandably, it is EXTREMELY difficult to dedicate time and energy to your own needs when taking care of a newborn.
+Understandably, it can be difficult to dedicate time and energy to your own needs when taking care of a newborn.
 When possible, enlist the help of willing family, friends and others around you to allow you to meet your body’s need to recover.

 Please note that you do not have to do everything on this list, or complete every exercise every single day in order to recover.
 This is simply a guideline to be shaped to your personal health, energy levels, and abilities postpartum.
 There will be days you do nothing on this list, and that is totally normal and expected!